 Reporting harassment and crimes anonymously in the UAE

 For several years now, Dubai Police have operated a confidential helpline for expats and citizens who want to report a crime.
 The Al Ameen service provides a safe and confidential way to contact Dubai Police; to report crime and help maintain the security and stability of Dubai’s communities.
-The Al Ameen hotline is available toll free at 800 4888.
+The Al Ameen hotline is available toll-free at 800 4888.

 Similar services are available in Abu Dhabi and Sharjah.
 Call Abu Dhabi Police through their Aman service on 800 2626 or via SMS at 800 2828.
 In Sharjah, it is the Najeed service, which is reachable at 800 151, or via an SMS to 7999.

 The 24-hour services started as an anonymous helpline for victims of extortion.
-However, it quickly evolved to become a platform of confidential reporting, covering mostly all type of cases.
+However, it quickly evolved to become a platform of confidential reporting, covering mostly all types of cases.
 Residents can report all kinds of harassment and crimes, including those committed online, without legal obligations.

 Accidents and healthcare emergencies in the UAE